When startups are competing for a limited amount of attention, cultivating a good origin story can go a long way towards winning customers over.

 “It was fun, but we got to a point where we thought, ‘OK, we need something else.’
 That’s when we tried and loved Help Scout.
 It was easy and straightforward.
 We wanted to see basic things like average time to the first response and happiness rating.
 These are really important features to us.”

 A major difference between you and your competitors is how you treat customers.
-Keep your support human and give Help Scout a spin.
-For free.
+Keep your support human and

 Once your business starts to take off, you might want to consider upgrading to a dedicated help desk for your customer support.
 Using a shared email inbox works well in the beginning, but down the road you may find yourself struggling to keep track of conversations while making sure your teammates stay in the loop.